vladavladimir/infiniti-scroll/README.md

 # infiniti-scroll

-projest with a api and javascript some html whit infinit scroll
+projest that pull data from api and populate database then shows it in a JSON view and scroll that loads whole database